-As a Dream Analyst who has interpreted thousands of dreams, it becomes increasingly evident that our dreams are created from a spiritual/transcendent source.
+As a Dream Interpreter & Guide who has interpreted thousands of dreams, it becomes increasingly evident that our dreams are created from a spiritual/transcendent source.
 In Jungian Dream Interpretation, we call that spiritual source the Self.
-For those of you who are familiar with the Hindu teachings on Kundalini, the Self has commonalities with the understanding of the Atman.
+For people seeking psychic guidance, accurate dream interpretation offers the most reliable guidance regarding our own current life situation and future life paths.

 In an ever more chaotic and distracting world, many of us try to make sense of our lives by exclusively looking outwards – thereby neglecting the inner world, the inner journey.
 By beginning to focus more on the inner world, we allow for the possibility of connecting more deeply with our transcendent, spiritual Self.
 Creating a daily habit/ritual of meditation and also working with our dreams which arise from the Self, are two very effective practices to help move us towards a spiritual awakening.